 Read the Broilmaster P3-XF Gas Grill

 Simple.
 Two burners.
 Around $1,500USD.
 Built like a tank.
-Broilmaster, a division of Empire Comfort Systems builds an old-school gas grill that produces high-temperature grilling in a body that can last for decades.
+Broilmaster, a division of Empire Comfort Systems builds an old-school gas grill.
+Their grills produce high-temperature grilling in a body that can last for decades.
 The heavy cooking grates can be positioned to move food closer or farther from the fire providing added versatility and cooking control.
 While the appearance hasn't changed much in decades, this powerhouse of a gas grill pumps out 45,000 BTUs under 442 square inches of cooking space and uses a thick layer of ceramic briquettes to burn off drippings and radiate heat.
 This is a serious grill for serious grillers and comes with a host of potential customizable options.

 Read the Full Review of the MHP WNK4